jppcouto/scrapy-boardgamegeek/readme.md

 ## About the project
-A simple web scraping project named after [BoardGeekGame plataform](https://boardgamegeek.com/).
+A simple web scraping project named after [BoardGameGeek plataform](https://boardgamegeek.com/).
 The records were extracted through Scrapy, a Python framework.

 ## Command list
 *`scrapy startproject boardgamegeek`